Bankruptcy, insolvency and executions for debt

 A6.1 Bankruptcy and Insolvency

-a) A civil servant who becomes a bankrupt or insolvent, must at once report the fact to the Chief Secretary.
+a) A civil servant who becomes a bankrupt or insolvent, must at once report the fact to the Chief Executive Officer (Isle of Man Government).
 Failure to do so is a disciplinary offence which may result in the civil servant being removed from the Civil Service with no expectation of being reinstated.

 b) A complete statement of the facts of the case must be submitted to the Chief Secretary by the bankrupt/insolvent civil servant.